swiss-art-research-net/docs/docs/ordea-report/3_sem_modelling.md

 *Image similarity detection* is the task of computing a numerical score that captures the visual similarity between two images.
 The spectrum of similarity is wide-ranging, encompassing anything from the visual relatedness of an image pair to the fact that one image is a duplicate (or copy) of another.

-As an example of image similarity detection, we considered the similarity search API developed by SARI for the gta [REF] project, available at the address [https://researchportal-staging.gta.arch.ethz.ch/sparql](https://researchportal-staging.gta.arch.ethz.ch/sparql).
-This API accepts queries in the format of SPARQL queries and returns a list of images that are similar to the input one; for each pair of similar images, a similarity score (expressed as a percentage) captures the degree of similarity between the two images.
+As an example of image similarity detection, we considered the similarity search API developed by SARI for the gta project[^17], available at the address [https://researchportal-staging.gta.arch.ethz.ch/sparql](https://researchportal-staging.gta.arch.ethz.ch/sparql).
+This API accepts SPARQL queries and returns a list of images that are similar to the input one; for each pair of similar images, a similarity score (expressed as a percentage) captures the degree of similarity between the two images.
 Here is an example of query to retrieve gta images that are similar to [`cms-182741`](https://iiif.gta.arch.ethz.ch/iiif/2/cms-182741/full/300,/0/default.jpg):

 ```sparql
 PREFIX clip: <https://service.swissartresearch.net/clip/>